-213 PIANO IV 2 UNITS
+213 PIANO IV

-Prerequisite: MUS 212 or by performance evaluation
+Prerequisite: MUS 212 or equivalent with a grade of "C" or better or "CR" or by performance evaluation

 Piano for non-music majors.
 Continuation of MUS 212 with emphasis on advanced staff notation, piano technique and musicianship.